Policies and Guidance

 For children in Year 3 and 4, who are struggling with reading and phonics, Read Write Inc. is used as a catch-up intervention programme during this lesson.
 In year 5 and 6, those children who need phonic intervention complete the Fresh Start programme, RWI's sister programme for older children.
 This programme is highly effective as a 'catch-up intervention for low-attaining readers'.

 We use Collins Big Cat as our home reading scheme which has an extensive range of fiction and non-fiction texts.
-Our expectation is that children are reading at home at least 3+ times per week and reading records are checked on a weekly basis.
+Our expectation is that children are reading at home at least 4+ times per week and reading records are checked on a weekly basis.

 For those children completing a phonic programme, Read, Write Inc home readers are given so that children can practise the sounds that they have been taught that week, at home with a different book.
 The highly-structured phonic sequence ensures reading success and building of confidence.
 Fresh Start children take home their module book so that they can practise rereading a familiar text.